katiarp/Ufos/README.md

 ## Analysis
 The purpose of this website is to allow UFO enthusiasts to explore UFO sighting data, so that they know specific details about documented sightings, such as date, city, shape, etc.
-To build this website, Dana utilized data that was presented in a JavaScript object and used JavaScript language to create different filters.
+To build this website, Dana utilized data that was presented in a JavaScript object and used JavaScript  to create different filters.

 ### Initial Results